The Tractate Middoth (film): Writing

 On being refused permission to use dust during the appearances of the spectre of Dr Rant in Chetham's Library the production instead used bulrushes to create the swirling effect.

 Locations

 Locations in the drama included Chetham's Library in Manchester, and Browsholme Hall, Cow Ark in Lancashire, which stood in as Bretfield Manor.
 Scenes were also filmed at Stonyhurst College, where students in 1950s costumes appeared as background artists.
 This featured as the university buildings housing the library.

+Home video

+"The Tractate Middoth" was first released on DVD in 2022 by 2 Entertain along with "The Dead Room" (2018), "Martin's Close" (2019), and "The Mezzotint" (2021) on a single DVD titled Ghost Stories.